 In our approach, a standard operator is not convenient, because the operator cannot define a state related with φ in the state space of Heifetz et al. (2006) or Li (2009).
 To avoid this issue, we must formulate the overloaded operator.
 Our operator has multiple arities.
-Although our state space is similar to that of Heifetz et al. (2008), discussions and assumptions about unawareness are different between us and them.
+Although our state space is similar to that of Heifetz et al. (2008), our discussions and assumptions about unawareness are different from theirs.

 In our state space, any (subjective) state space is the subset of the constructive state space.
-The meaning of some state that belongs to some state space is not same as the meaning of the state that belongs to the different space, as some attribute is included in the former, which may not be included in the latter.
-The meaning of a state depends on the state that state space belongs to.
-Thus, the meaning of state is decided in relation to the other states on a given state space.
+The meaning of a state that belongs to a particular state space is not the same as the meaning of a state that belongs to a different space, because some of the attributes that may be included in the former, may not be included in the latter.
+The meaning of a state depends on the state to which the state space belongs.
+Thus, the meaning of a state is decided in relation to the other states in a given state space.